imrefazekas/jade-mithrilier/README.md

 ```

 Done.
 It is that simple.
+A Model and a view definition and some markup to connect them.

 Below, you can find the generated [Mithril](https://lhorie.github.io/mithril/) component which __YOU NEVER WANTED TO WRITE AND ESPECIALLY MAINTAIN__ by yourself. ;)